The p-AAA algorithm for data driven modeling of parametric dynamical systems: Revisiting the single variable problem

 where $ \be_i \in \R^{N-k}$ denotes the $i$th unit vector, $ \ba^\top = \left[ \alpha_1 \cdots \alpha_k \right] $, and $ \Loew \in \C^{(N-k)\times k} $ is the Loewner matrix given by

 Hence to enforce interpolation at $\{\sh_1,\sh_2,\ldots,\sh_{N-k}\}$, the unknown coefficient vector $ \ba^\top = \left[ \alpha_1 \cdots \alpha_k \right] $ is obtained by solving the linear system

-Here, we skip the details for the conditions on $\Loew$ and its null space to guarantee the existence and uniqueness of a degree $k-1$ rational interpolant of the form \cref{eq:bary1} and refer the reader to \cite{An86scalar,AntBG20} for details.
+{for $\ba \neq 0$.
+In particular, $\ba$ can be chosen as a singular vector associated with a zero singular value of $\Loew$ (assuming such a singular value exists).} Here, we skip the details for the conditions on $\Loew$ and its null space to guarantee the existence and uniqueness of a degree $k-1$ rational interpolant of the form \cref{eq:bary1} and refer the reader to \cite{An86scalar,AntBG20} for details.
 A simple case to consider is when $N = 2k-1$.
 In this case, the Loewner matrix is $\Loew \in \C^{(k-1) \times k}$, with, at least, a one-dimensional nullspace.
 Considering the fact that a proper rational function of degree $k-1$ has $2k-1$ degrees of freedom (after normalization of the highest coefficient in the denominator), choosing $N=2k-1$ will yield a unique rational interpolant (under certain conditions \cite{An86scalar,AntBG20}).
 By introducing the notion of the shifted Loewner matrix, in \cite{mayo2007fsg} the Loewner approach has been extended to a state-formulation where the rational interpolant can be directly written in a state-space form, as in \cref{Hinss}, without forming the barycentric form.
-However, for the parametric problems, the barycentric formulation is the key and we refer the reader to \cite{mayo2007fsg,ALI17,AntBG20} and the references therein for the state-space based Loewner construction for modeling nonparametric dynamical systems.
+However, for the parametric problems, the barycentric formulation is the key and we refer the reader to \cite{mayo2007fsg,ALI17,AntBG20} and the references therein for the state-space based Loewner construction for modeling dynamical systems {without parameter dependencies}.